Engoo Blog Business & Work

 You have to join us for dinner tonight, and I'm afraid we won't take no for an answer.

 Flexibility is important in many areas of life.
-However, particularly in business, there are times when accepting an alternative is impossible or would lead to negative results.
+In business, however, there are times when accepting alternatives is impossible or simply too risky.
+Prepare for these situations by learning these polite ways to make demands.